ggrubbs9/atomic-todo-list/README.md

 Interactive to-do list app using the principles of Atomic Design

+To satisfy Atomic Design Principles I have split out code into 4 main sections:
+⋅⋅⋅* Animations
+⋅⋅⋅* Models
+⋅⋅⋅* Services
+⋅⋅⋅* UI

+All of these sections detail out portions of the app into digestible chunks.
+I could separate the to-do page into separate task components, but that felt like overkill for a simple application like this.
+I think the organization of this page comes from the simplicity and lack of extended architecture.
+By defining it into 4 main sections, it is easy to debug and easy for new devs to be onboarded to contribute!

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.1.2.

 ## Development server